AaryanRaina/ML-Project-Ad-Sales-Prediction-/Prediction-Using-Multiple-Linear-Regression-main/README.md

              * Perform Exploratory Data Analysis (EDA) and data visualization with seaborn

-             * Evaluate model fit and accuracy using numerical measures such as R² and RMSE
+             * Evaluate model fit and accuracy using numerical measures such as MAE, MSE, R² and RMSE

              * Model interaction effects in regression using basic feature engineering techniques